-(a) A provider must obtain a renewal of its registration annually.

-(b) An application for renewal of registration as a provider must be in a form prescribed by the administrator, signed under [oath] [penalty of false statement], and:
+- (a) A provider must obtain a renewal of its registration annually. - 29 (b) An application for renewal of registration as a provider must be in a form prescribed 30 by the administrator, signed under [oath] [penalty of false statement], and:

-(1) be filed no fewer than 30 and no more than 60 days before the registration expires;

-(2) be accompanied by the fee established by the administrator and the bond required by Section 13;

-(3) contain the matter required for initial registration as a provider by Section 6(8) and (9) and a financial statement, audited by an accountant licensed to conduct audits, for the applicant's fiscal year immediately preceding the application;

-(4) disclose any changes in the information contained in the applicant's application for registration or its immediately previous application for renewal, as applicable.
-If an application is otherwise complete and the applicant has made a timely effort to obtain the information required by Section 6(14) but the information has not been received, the administrator may issue a temporary renewal of registration.
-The temporary renewal shall expire no later than 180 days after issuance;

-(5) supply evidence of insurance in an amount equal to the larger of\$250,000 or the highest daily balance in the trust account required by Section 22 during the sixmonth period immediately preceding the application:

-(A) against risks of dishonesty, fraud, theft, and other misconduct on the part of the applicant or a director, employee, or agent of the applicant;

-(B) issued by an insurance company authorized to do business in this state and rated at least A or equivalent by a nationally recognized rating organization approved by the administrator;

-(C) with a deductible not exceeding \$5,000;
+1 (1) be filed no fewer than 30 and no more than 60 days before the registration 2 expires; 3 (2) be accompanied by the fee established by the administrator and the bond 4 required by Section 13; 5 (3) contain the matter required for initial registration as a provider by Section 6 6(8) and (9) and a financial statement, audited by an accountant licensed to conduct audits, for 7 the applicant's fiscal year immediately preceding the application; 8 (4) disclose any changes in the information contained in the applicant's 9 application for registration or its immediately previous application for renewal, as applicable.
+If 10 an application is otherwise complete and the applicant has made a timely effort to obtain the 11 information required by Section 6(14) but the information has not been received, the 12 administrator may issue a temporary renewal of registration.
+The temporary renewal shall expire 13 no later than 180 days after issuance; 14 (5) supply evidence of insurance in an amount equal to the larger of \$250,000 or 15 the highest daily balance in the trust account required by Section 22 during the six-month period 16 immediately preceding the application: 17 (A) against risks of dishonesty, fraud, theft, and other misconduct on the 18 part of the applicant or a director, employee, or agent of the applicant; 19 (B) issued by an insurance company authorized to do business in this state 20 and rated at least A or equivalent by a nationally recognized rating organization approved by the 21 administrator; 22 (C) with a deductible not exceeding \$5,000; 23 (D) payable for the benefit of the applicant, this state, and individuals who

-(D) payable for the benefit of the applicant, this state, and individuals who are residents of this state, as their interests may appear; and to plans during the preceding 12 months from or on behalf of individuals who reside in this state and the total amount of money distributed to creditors of those individuals during that period;

-(E) not subject to cancellation by the applicant or the insurer until 60 days after written notice has been given to the administrator;
+- 1 are residents of this state, as their interests may appear; and - 2 (E) not subject to cancellation by the applicant or the insurer until 60 days - 3 after written notice has been given to the administrator; - 4 (6) disclose the total amount of money received by the applicant pursuant to - 5 plans during the preceding 12 months from or on behalf of individuals who reside in this state - and the total amount of money distributed to creditors of those individuals during that period; - 7 (7) disclose, to the best of the applicant's knowledge, the gross amount of money - 8 accumulated during the preceding 12 months pursuant to plans by or on behalf of individuals - 9 who reside in this state and with whom the applicant has agreements; and - (8) provide any other information that the administrator reasonably requires to - perform the administrator's duties under this section.

-(6) disclose the total amount of money received by the applicant pursuant

-(7) disclose, to the best of the applicant's knowledge, the gross amount of money accumulated during the preceding 12 months pursuant to plans by or on behalf of individuals who reside in this state and with whom the applicant has agreements; and

-(8) provide any other information that the administrator reasonably requires to perform the administrator's duties under this section.